usnistgov/oscal-tools/xslt/generate/readme.md

 ### Initial template

-Any XSLT can be invoked with an initial template (without a source document) for any of the supported formats (`-it` is `--initial-template` using Saxon CL syntax):
+To produce a fresh 'unused' OSCAL document, any XSLT can be invoked with an initial template (without a source document) for any of the supported formats (`-it` is `--initial-template` using Saxon CL syntax):

 - `-it make-catalog`
 - `-it make-profile`